zdoc01/docs/README.md

 ```

 NOTE: If you have changed Node.js versions and are still getting
-and error on a supported version of Node.js, you may need to rebuild npm:
+an error on a supported version of Node.js, you may need to rebuild npm:

 ```
 $ npm rebuild